Gilson401/Gilson401/README.md

 I also have experience with development in Docker environment.

-Currently I work at InfobaseIT developing mobile applications using the Dart language and the Flutter framework.
+My last job was at InfobaseIT developing mobile applications using the Dart language and the Flutter framework.

+I am currently available for job proposals.

 ### A little more about me: